Top

 The other major annoyance was the sheer amount of load screens and mini cutscenes.
 Very often, as one fight ends, and before you have the chance to loot the area, another cutscene takes control away from you, and then you get thrown straight into another fight.
 It was breakneck speed.

-I'm well aware that this little bugbear is due to the original game and the original hardware, and it would have been difficuly to fix for a remaster, but it was still annoying.
+I'm well aware that this little bugbear is due to the original game and the original hardware, and it would have been difficult to fix for a remaster, but it was still annoying.

 Ultimately, the cheese and silliness of the game helped me get through it, even when the camera and clunky chainsaw combat threatened to derail my enjoyment.
 And yes, it's definitely too expensive for an old game, especially for the length of it.
 But if it's on sale, and you fancy some silly zombie-choppin' fun, it's probably worth a few hours of your time.